Narragansett turkey

 The Narragansett turkey is a breed of Meleagris gallopavo which descends from a cross between the eastern wild turkey (Meleagris gallopavo silvestris) and the domestic turkey.
-According to the American Livestock Breeds Conservancy, the Narragansett turkey is a "historic variety, unique to North America" and is named for Narragansett Bay.
+According to the American Livestock Breeds Conservancy, the Narragansett turkey is a "historic variety, unique to North America" and is named for Narragansett Bay and thus the Narragansett people.

 Characteristics

 The Narragansett has plumage with black, gray, tan, and white feathers.
 It resembles the Bronze turkey but has feathers of gray or dull black replacing the Bronze's distinctive coppery coloring.
 The Narragansett sometimes has bars of white feathers on its wings due to a genetic mutation not found outside the United States.
 It has a black beard, a horn-colored beak, and a mostly featherless head and neck which range in color from red to blueish white.

 The breed is prized for its excellent temperament combining a calm disposition with good maternal abilities.
 They mature early, are good egg producers, have excellent quality meat, and "when kept at liberty, [it] doesn't wander too far from home".
 Improved over generations through selective breeding, young Narragansett turkey toms weigh 22–28 pounds and hens weigh 12–16 pounds.
 They can run quickly, fly well, and prefer to spend their nights roosting in trees.